 - Day 1 will provide a context of the complexity of working with clients and families that are affected by chemical dependency.

-- An overview of the continuum from substance abuse to substance dependency/addiction will be examined including the latest research on the impact on the brain and the neurobiological development in teens and children.
+- An overview of the continuum from substance use to substance dependency/addiction will be examined including the latest research on the impact on the brain and the neurobiological development in teens and children.

 - We will also discuss the signs and symptoms of addiction and help participants understand the potential psychological, social and health impacts of addiction upon the individual.